raijin-asr/Brand-Page/README.md

-    Day 6: Added Fontawesome to social accounts, and some changes Day 7: Using Dynamic Class Syntax, and CSS module in Nav component Day 8: Applying module based css and dynamic class in Body.jsx
+    Day 6: Added Fontawesome to social accounts, and some changes Day 7: Using Dynamic Class Syntax, and CSS module in Nav component Day 8: Applying module based css and dynamic class in Body.jsx Day 9: App-level routing using react router in Nav.jsx